[sayit block=”1″ lang=”en-GB” speed=”1″]Born 1941, Hamburg, Germany.

 The poet Paul Durcan has written two poems about her work – ‘The Hay Carrier’ and ‘Island Musician Going Home’.
-Her work forms part of the collections of the AIB, ESB, Bank of Ireland, AXA, Dublin City University, National Self-Portrait Collection: National University of Limerick, National University Maynooth, Boyle Civic Collection, Irish LIfe, Department of the Marine, Mayo County Council, Intel, A. Anderson & Co., etc.
+Her work forms part of the collections of the A.I.B., E.S.B., Bank of Ireland, AXA., Dublin City University, National Self-Portrait Collection: National University of Limerick, National University Maynooth, Boyle Civic Collection, Irish Life, Department of the Marine, Mayo County Council, Intel and many others.

 She is a member of the Royal Hibernian Academy and a member of the Board of Directors at the Linenhall Arts Centre in Castlebar.[/sayit]